tinymce/tinymce-docs/_includes/integrations/webcomponent-tech-ref.md

 ### Configuring the editor

-The editor is configured by setting attributes on the tinymce-editor custom element.
+The editor is configured by setting attributes on the `tinymce-editor` custom element.
-Note that as all attributes must be represented as strings each attribute may be interpreted differently - depending on context they may be understood as booleans, numbers or even global functions.
+All attributes must be represented as strings each attribute may be interpreted differently - depending on context they may be understood as booleans, numbers or even global functions.